From Ohio History Central

 Many people in her audiences opposed her views.
 They commonly disrupted her lectures.
 Sometimes they would shout her down.
 On other occasions, people would throw Bibles and claim that she was violating God's word.
 Stone had studied both Greek and Hebrew at Oberlin and personally translated several Bible passages about the roles of men and women.
 She concluded that the accepted view was incorrect.
 She was raised in the Congregational Church, but many Congregationalists disagreed with her findings.
 The church eventually expelled her, and Stone joined the more tolerant Unitarian Church.

 Lucy Stone spent the late 1840s and the early 1850s traveling across the United States, hoping to build support for both abolition and women's rights.
 On a trip to Cincinnati in 1853, she met Henry Blackwell, a businessman.
 Stone and Blackwell married in 1855.
 Stone refused to take her husband's last name.
 She was one of the first women in the United States to retain her maiden name upon becoming married.
 For a number of years, women who retained their maiden name upon marriage were sometimes referred to as "Lucy Stoners."
-While residing in Cincinnati, Stone testified on the behalf of Margaret Garner, a runaway slave who murdered one of her young children to prevent her return to slavery.
+While residing in Cincinnati, Stone testified on the behalf of Margaret Garner, a fugitive slave who murdered one of her young children to prevent her return to slavery.
 In 1857, Stone retired from public speaking so that she could take care of her infant daughter.
 In that same year, the family moved from Ohio to New Jersey.

 Stone remained out of the women's rights debate until the late 1860s, when she again began to give lectures.
 She was upset that the Fourteenth Amendment, which gave African Americans equal protection under the law, and the Fifteenth Amendment, which gave adult African-American men the right to vote, did not also apply to women of all races.
 Stone helped found the American Woman Suffrage Association (AWSA), which lobbied for women to have the right to vote.
 At the same time, another group of women, including Elizabeth Cady Stanton and Susan B. Anthony, established the National Woman Suffrage Association (NWSA).
 The American Woman Suffrage Association later merged with the National woman Suffrage Association.